population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 [@Uganda-Bureau-of-Statistics2022].

-Over the seven rounds, the cumulative attrition rate was 15.8 percent of the originally surveyed households from round 1, with 1,873 households from the baseline interviewed in round 7 (October 2021).
+Over the seven rounds, the cumulative attrition rate was 15.8 percent of the originally surveyed households from Round 1, with 1,873 households from the baseline interviewed in Round 7 (October 2021).
 However, replacement households were added to the sample following the first round.
 This brings our total sample size to 2,334 households.